2rkf/Neko-Love/docs/docs/docs/FAQ.md

 ## What is Neko-Love?

--   It's an API which has a collection of thousands anime-style images.
+- It's an API which has a collection of high-quality images featuring characters with anime-style appearances.